kjosib/kjosib.github.io/kick_off.md

   * Plan the work and work the plan.
   * Don't get too far ahead of yourself.
   * Lather, rinse, and repeat on a defined cadence.

+How shall we refine the scope successively until the bites are chewable?

+* This smacks of top-down design.
+That's fine; I believe in it.
+* It also sounds like big-design-up-front.
+It's not; you can leave sections to be refined later.
+* Agile tempts people to procrastinate on refinement, especially for high-risk features with external dependencies, because there's generally something more immediately acheivable.
+* Beyond some threshold size, nobody volunteers for a task.
+  To mitigate this, make tickets for *investigation* and *design*.
+  Decide ahead of time the format of these artifacts.
+  Use the results to create smaller, more detailed tickets.
+* Project teams can get defensive around dependencies -- especially the high-risk ones -- because nobody wants to work an unachievable goal.
+It's tempting to just declare an API, but don't get too far ahead: the risk YAGNI (You Ain't Gonna Need It) becoming thrown-away sunk-cost deletium increases exponentially.
+* If you've done all you can and a goal is genuinely wedged, make a loud clamor to the sponsor or whoever else has influence.

 How shall we communicate the forecast, schedule, and progress?